leynos/lag-complexity/docs/lag-complexity-function-design.md

   ambiguous entities (e.g., "Mercury": planet, god, element, car brand; "Nile": river, band).
 An NER pre-pass (even a simple regex-based one) will identify these terms and increment the score.
-- **Ellipsis and Vagueness:** The score will be penalised for vague quantifiers ("some," "a few," "several") and deictic terms ("here," "there," "then") that lack a concrete anchor in the query's context.
+- **Ellipsis and Vagueness:** The score will be penalized for vague quantifiers ("some," "a few," "several") and deictic terms ("here," "there," "then") that lack a concrete anchor in the query's context.
 - **Aggregation:** The scores from these risk factors will be combined into a